ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Real-Time in Node: WebSockets vs SSE vs Long Polling - <a href="https://medium.com/@Praxen/real-time-in-node-websockets-vs-sse-vs-long-polling-e6874e5eef50?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+FastAPI in Production: From the Default Framework to the Edge of Performance and a Fair Comparison… - <a href="https://medium.com/@agilista.desenvolvedor/fastapi-in-production-from-the-default-framework-to-the-edge-of-performance-and-a-fair-comparison-7d00524379b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Praxen`**
+✍️ **posted by `Agilista Desenvolvedor`**

-<blockquote>Pick the right real-time transport for your Node.js system — without overengineering, surprise timeouts, or “why is prod melting?” moments.
+<blockquote>FastAPI has quickly become one of the most popular choices for building APIs in Python.
+It is fast to develop with, easy to maintain, and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Every Node.js Developer Should Learn MCP in 2026 (Before It’s Too Late) - <a href="https://medium.com/@satnammca/why-every-node-js-developer-should-learn-mcp-in-2026-before-its-too-late-ba9cebcf0bcf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+System Design Learning Journey: Building a High-Throughput Telemetry Engine - <a href="https://oluwateezzy03.medium.com/system-design-learning-journey-building-a-high-throughput-telemetry-engine-d4c0f82e3f25?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satnam Singh`**
+✍️ **posted by `Oluwatobiloba Olamide`**

-<blockquote>The artificial intelligence landscape is evolving rapidly, and one of the most significant recent developments is the Model Context…
+<blockquote>The concepts of System Design become much clearer when you see them in action
 Continue reading on Medium »</blockquote>

 <h3>3.
-Minha idéia de um app útil com propósito de aprendizagem com React Native - <a href="https://medium.com/@rodrigo.gregorio1/minha-id%C3%A9ia-de-um-app-%C3%BAtil-com-prop%C3%B3sito-de-aprendizagem-com-react-native-57177f0b0b36?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Desvendando o Poder da Borda: Lógica de Backend Mais Perto de Você - <a href="https://medium.com/@lucaspereiradesouzat/desvendando-o-poder-da-borda-l%C3%B3gica-de-backend-mais-perto-de-voc%C3%AA-d96abe14e4bd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rodrigo Grzegorczyk`**
+✍️ **posted by `Lucas Pereira de Souza`**

-<blockquote>Eu sempre quis escrever artigos falando de desenvolvimento Mobile, porém artigos técnicos de uma determinada linguagem pode ficar obsoleto…
+<blockquote>Desvendando o Poder da Borda: Lógica de Backend Mais Perto de Você
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Raw Speed Fails: Our Case Study on Go, Rust, and Node Under Stress  - <a href="https://medium.com/@anshusinghal703/why-raw-speed-fails-our-case-study-on-go-rust-and-node-under-stress-cb7cae55e582?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun Vs Node Vs Deno In 2025: I Re-Ran The Benchmarks - <a href="https://medium.com/@sonampatel_97163/bun-vs-node-vs-deno-in-2025-i-re-ran-the-benchmarks-f955a04ee016?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anshu Singhal`**
+✍️ **posted by `Quantum Tricks`**

-<blockquote>The Quest for Blazing Speed: Our Initial Situation 🎯
+<blockquote>A one-line change should not make you question your career.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Write a Dependency-Free Env Loader in Node.js - <a href="https://medium.com/@learnbackend/how-to-write-a-dependency-free-env-loader-in-node-js-e00ec057fc93?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 14/14: The Complete Framework — How to Build Your Application Instead of Just Filling It Out - <a href="https://medium.com/@27manavgandhi/day-14-14-the-complete-framework-how-to-build-your-application-instead-of-just-filling-it-out-52155cfd9b90?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Razvan Ludosanu`**
+✍️ **posted by `Manav Gandhi`**

-<blockquote>Learn how to write a dependency-free env loader ECMAScript module in Node.js that automatically adapts to the process runtime environment.
+<blockquote>Everything I learned from 14 days of building in public, packaged into a repeatable system anyone can use
 Continue reading on Medium »</blockquote>

 <h3>6.
-Dependency Hygiene That Actually Stops Supply-Chain Attacks - <a href="https://medium.com/@jickpatel611/dependency-hygiene-that-actually-stops-supply-chain-attacks-4add65923519?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js + MongoDB Best Practices I Learned the Hard Way (So You Don’t Have To) - <a href="https://medium.com/@sri.angajala911/node-js-mongodb-best-practices-i-learned-the-hard-way-so-you-dont-have-to-1c67a8496c69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vectorlane`**
+✍️ **posted by `SaiSri Angajala`**

-<blockquote>A practical, production-ready Node.js playbook for reducing dependency risk without slowing teams to a crawl.
+<blockquote>👋 Not a member?
+You can still read it here 👉 [link]
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-AI Was Only Checking My API Syntax — Here’s How I Forced It to Catch Real Design Flaws - <a href="https://medium.com/@777ahesh/ai-was-only-checking-my-api-syntax-heres-how-i-forced-it-to-catch-real-design-flaws-6d71bb00cbc1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built Vixaren to Make Online Tools Fast, Free, and Actually Useful - <a href="https://medium.com/@vixaren/i-built-vixaren-to-make-online-tools-fast-free-and-actually-useful-6742eb790bf7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahesh Gaikwad`**
+✍️ **posted by `Vixaren`**

-<blockquote>AI said “Looks good.”
-Production said otherwise.
-Here’s how I made it stop being polite and start reviewing like a senior engineer.
+<blockquote>No accounts.
+No nonsense.
+Just tools that solve problems and get out of the way.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Digital Marketing & Web Development Projects | DPointed Portfolio - <a href="https://medium.com/@georgedrakedigital/digital-marketing-web-development-projects-dpointed-portfolio-c03b1de2ca53?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Choosing Between Conversion and Experience: When to Skip Hero CTAs - <a href="https://designwithmrprime.medium.com/choosing-between-conversion-and-experience-when-to-skip-hero-cta-091330507a61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `George Drake`**
+✍️ **posted by `Daniel Ayomide ✦ `**

-<blockquote>View DPointed’s digital marketing and web development projects, including SEO, PPC, branding and website solutions with proven results for…
+<blockquote>Does Your Hero Section Really Need a CTA?
 Continue reading on Medium »</blockquote>

 <h3>3.
-Monitoring and Observability in MLOps: Keeping Models Healthy in Production - <a href="https://medium.com/@mdathakhan/monitoring-and-observability-in-mlops-keeping-models-healthy-in-production-495fc5dc7923?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Run Drizzle ORM on a D1 Database in Cloudflare Pages SvelteKit Application - <a href="https://medium.com/full-stack-engineer/how-to-run-drizzle-orm-on-a-d1-database-in-cloudflare-pages-sveltekit-application-a14ec08e723e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atha Mohammed`**
+✍️ **posted by `Connor the Wise`**

-<blockquote>Deploying a machine learning model to production is not the end of the journey.
-In many ways, it’s the beginning.
+<blockquote>Learn how to set up Drizzle ORM to build a schema for your D1 database in Cloudflare and build a simple project with it.
-Continue reading on Medium »</blockquote>
+Continue reading on Full Stack Wizardry »</blockquote>

 <h3>4.
-MLOps Real World: Experiment Tracking, Data Versioning, and Model Serving - <a href="https://medium.com/@mdathakhan/mlops-real-world-experiment-tracking-data-versioning-and-model-serving-f8cdeae1970d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why So Many Business Websites Stop Working After Launch - <a href="https://medium.com/@cmxchat/why-so-many-business-websites-stop-working-after-launch-ebd5c1c525b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atha Mohammed`**
+✍️ **posted by `CMX Agency`**

-<blockquote>Data Versioning: Treat Data Like Code.
+<blockquote>Most business websites do not fail right away.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Creation Doesn’t Start With Hands — It Starts With Mind - <a href="https://medium.com/first-line-founders/creation-starts-in-the-mind-turning-thought-into-systems-dd43c6f7a206?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+El "Diseño Gráfico" ha muerto: Por qué las marcas que facturan +$10K/mes invierten en… - <a href="https://medium.com/@jeremypf.trading/el-dise%C3%B1o-gr%C3%A1fico-ha-muerto-por-qu%C3%A9-las-marcas-que-facturan-10k-mes-invierten-en-c1c622ff62b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Taha`**
+✍️ **posted by `Jeremy Moreno`**

-<blockquote>When people talk about creating something, they usually imagine something physical:
+<blockquote>En un mercado saturado de ruido visual, lo "bonito" ya no vende.
+La nueva moneda de cambio es la Autoridad Digital.
+Así es como en Eikon…
-a product, a piece of software, a company, a book, a… Continue reading on First Line Founders »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Laravel in 2026: Proof That Most Frameworks Were Just Over-Engineered - <a href="https://medium.com/@prevailexcellent/laravel-in-2026-proof-that-most-frameworks-were-just-over-engineered-381816fc93e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Distributed Caching in Web API with Azure Managed Redis - <a href="https://medium.com/@sainitesh/implementing-distributed-caching-in-web-api-with-azure-managed-redis-995dc014b88c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chimeremze Prevail Ejimadu`**
+✍️ **posted by `Sai Nitesh Palamakula`**

-<blockquote>Laravel Cloud deploys in 30 seconds.
-Livewire 4 runs 10× faster.
+<blockquote>I’ve worked with caching before — storing AI chat request/response pairs in Cosmos DB to avoid redundant model calls, and caching API…
 Continue reading on Medium »</blockquote>

 <h3>7.
-DeepSite: The Free AI Platform That Builds Websites, Apps, and Games from a Simple Prompt - <a href="https://medium.com/@learnanlight.contact/deepsite-the-free-ai-platform-that-builds-websites-apps-and-games-from-a-simple-prompt-777292dedcb6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Internal Linking Can Transform Your Next.js Website’s SEO - <a href="https://medium.com/@brianmgwena/how-internal-linking-can-transform-your-next-js-websites-seo-323e038e2b69?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Learnan Light`**
+✍️ **posted by `Milo Stone`**

-<blockquote>AI is no longer just helping developers it’s replacing entire development workflows.
+<blockquote>The simple strategy most developers ignore that can double your search traffic
 Continue reading on Medium »</blockquote>

 <h3>8.
-Gaming Performance and DNS: Finding the Best DNS Servers for 2026 - <a href="https://medium.com/@bishakhghosh0/gaming-performance-and-dns-finding-the-best-dns-servers-for-2026-ca0acbfa99cc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Digital Marketing is the Backbone of Modern Business - <a href="https://medium.com/@mohammedsuhas699/why-digital-marketing-is-the-backbone-of-modern-business-2699f20a5e38?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lightning Developer`**
+✍️ **posted by `Mohammedsuhas`**

-<blockquote>I’ve been chasing smoother online gaming sessions from my corner in Kolkata for as long as I can remember.
+<blockquote>It takes more than just conventional marketing to keep a business relevant in the modern world.
+Digital marketing is essential to an…
 Continue reading on Medium »</blockquote>

 <br/>